-Excluding certain Gateway Program and OHIO Signature Award recipients, students must register for, at least, 15 credit hours each semester during the academic year you receive a scholarship.
+Excluding certain OHIO Signature Award recipients, students must register for, at least, 15 credit hours each semester during the academic year you receive a scholarship.
 You must earn, at least, 30 hours for the year.

 If you are studying abroad, you must meet one of the following criteria to be eligible to use your Ohio University scholarship:

 1. register for at least 15 hours at Ohio University, or

 2. participate on an official Ohio University exchange program, or

 3. enroll at a foreign institution that is a partner school with Ohio University (a listing of such OU partner institutions which accept Exchange and/or Study Abroad students is provided by the Office of Global Opportunities), or

 4. be a full-time student on a study abroad program through another four-year state school in Ohio through the Ohio International Consortium, or

 5. participate in a program offered by a program provider designated as an official affiliate of Ohio University or any organization or consortium of which Ohio University is a member.
 A listing of these providers is available from the Office of Global Opportunities.

 Students who study abroad through another American university or program provider not listed above cannot use their Ohio University scholarship.
 Also, students who enroll through direct enrollment at a foreign school that is not a foreign partner schools, will not be eligible to use their Ohio University scholarship during their studies abroad.